 What happens if the packaging is thrown in a regular bin?

 If TIPA's packaging is thrown into a regular waste bin, it will go through the local waste stream where it's likely to enter a landfill or an anaerobic digester.
-If landfilled, TIPA's packaging will break down, though it will take longer than 180 days.
+If landfilled, TIPA's packaging will break down, though it will take longer than it would in a composter.
 In places with proper waste sorting, the packages could end up in an industrial composter, where it will break down along with the other organic waste.

 What happens if the packaging ends up on the ground or in the street?

 Packaging should not become litter in any case.
 TIPA's packages are only designed to break down in composting conditions.
 If TIPA packaging ends up on the ground or in the street in an urban environment, it will likely get picked up by waste collection and end up going through the same process as in the answer above.
-If TIPA packaging ends up in nature, it will eventually break down, although it will take much longer than 180 days.
+If TIPA packaging ends up in nature, it will eventually break down, although it will take much longer than in composter conditions.

 © 2017 Snact Ltd All rights reserved.
 Snact Ltd is a company registered in England and Wales.
 Registered number: 8799761.
 Registered office: 20-22 Wenlock Road, N17GU.